Things to Do in Japan in August

 Travel packing tips

-Summer clothes in natural fabrics and a pair of breathable shoes adapted for excessive walking are essential.
+Summer clothes in natural fabrics and a pair of breathable shoes adapted for long walks are essential.
 A hat, cap, sunglasses, and sunscreens are essential accessories to protect against the sun’s rays.

 To take stable photographs during night events, plan to bring a solid tripod to cover some of the gorgeous fireworks!